-(c) The board of directors shall require the person to be checked by the State Bureau of Investigation (i) to be fingerprinted and to provide any additional information required by the State Bureau of Investigation to a person designated by the board of directors or to the local sheriff or the municipal police, whichever is more convenient for the person, and (ii) to sign a G.S.
-115C-238.73 Page 1 form consenting to the check of the criminal record and to the use of fingerprints and other identifying information required by the repositories.
-The board of directors shall consider refusal to consent when making employment decisions and decisions with regard to independent contractors.
+(c) The chancellor shall require the person to be checked by the State Bureau of Investigation (i) to be fingerprinted and to provide any additional information required by the State Bureau of Investigation to a person designated by the chancellor or to the local sheriff, the campus police department of the constituent institution, or the municipal police, whichever is more convenient for the person and (ii) to sign a form consenting to the check of the criminal record and to the use of fingerprints and other identifying information required by the repositories.
+The chancellor shall consider refusal to consent when making employment decisions and decisions with regard to independent contractors.
 The fingerprints of the individual shall be used by the State Bureau of Investigation for a search of the State criminal history record file, and the State Bureau of Investigation shall forward a set of fingerprints to the Federal Bureau of Investigation for a national criminal history record check.
-The State Bureau of Investigation shall provide to the board of directors the criminal history from the State and National Repositories of Criminal Histories of any school personnel for which the board of directors requires a criminal history record check.
+The State Bureau of Investigation shall provide to the chancellor the criminal history from the State and National Repositories of Criminal Histories of any school personnel for which the chancellor requires a criminal history record check.

-The board of directors shall not require school personnel to pay for the fingerprints authorized under this section.
+The chancellor shall not require school personnel to pay for fingerprints authorized under this section.